 4> instruct the Multiplexing and Assembly procedure to generate and transmit the Enhanced Multiple Entry PHR for multiple TRP STx2P MAC CE as defined in clause 6.1.3.82 based on the values reported by the physical layer.

-3> else if this MAC entity is configured with twoPHRMode and any associated Serving Cell is configured with multiple TRP PUSCH repetition:
+3> else if this MAC entity is configured with twoPHRMode:

 4> instruct the Multiplexing and Assembly procedure to generate and transmit the Enhanced Multiple Entry PHR for multiple TRP MAC CE as defined in clause 6.1.3.51 based on the values reported by the physical layer.